-Looking back to highlights from CoP1 of the UN Minamata Convention as new EU Regulation 2017/852 on
+Looking back to CoP1 of UN Minamata Convention as new EU Regulation 2017/852 enters force

 The recently concluded and historic First Conference of the Parties (COP-1) of the Minamata Convention on Mercury, held in Geneva between the 24th and 29th September 2017, represents the first key milestone for State Parties to effectively realise the aims of the Convention through institutional and administrative arrangements.